 The advice in this blog posting is relevant for the night before and the day of your exam.

 The night before the exam, make sure you know the venue, double-check the date and time, and what materials you are allowed to take with you.
+If you are allowed to use additional materials, plan and organise them carefully and methodically.

 You will need to take your student ID card and a few pens (you may need a spare in case one runs out of ink).
 If you take a bag you will have to put it in a separate room before entering the exam hall, so it is best to leave bags at home.
 Just take the bare minimum of items (house keys, money, pens, ID card, permitted materials) and keep them in your pockets.

 Because so many courses have exams at the same time, parking can be a real problem.
 We suggest that you take the bus or the train because then you won’t have to worry about finding a park, and you can revise as you travel.
+Make sure you arrive at the venue about 30 minutes early.

 When you arrive, you will see a few hundred students waiting to enter.
 The doors will be opened a few minutes before the exam is due to commence.
 As you walk in, look for the large maps showing the desks at which the different courses' exams are located (the maps will tell you at which ‘block’ of desks your exam is located).
 Go to the correct block of desks and take a seat, but don’t sit near your friends - if you sit near your friends you may be tempted to make eye contact or try to communicate with them, so avoid the temptation by sitting on your own.